 What we like: A women-owned and -operated brand with a clear focus on inclusivity.

-With a mission to “shred the patriarchy,” women-owned Coalition Snow has turned the shrink-it-and-pink-it mentality on its head with designs tailormade for women and by women.
+With a mission to “shred the patriarchy,” women-owned Coalition Snow has turned the shrink-it-and-pink-it mentality on its head with designs made for and by women.
 Their collection comprises five models at the time of publishing, and two of our favorites this season are the all-mountain-focused Rebel and powder-ready Rafiki.
 Both skis were quick to impress during testing: The Rebel is snappy, agile, and offers a very intuitive feel when making tight turns on corduroy or through the trees, while the Rafiki promotes a surfy and playful ride in soft snow with enough power to still charge hard through crud.
 And like the rest of the collection, both skis share striking and colorful topsheet designs that are sure to stand out.

 Up-and-Coming Ski Brands